Stocks skid as oil plunge continues; tech sector also falls

 GAME OVER?
 Video game maker Activision Blizzard tumbled after its forecast for the critical holiday season fell short of analysts' projections.
 The stock fell 9.7 percent to $56.74, and Take-Two Interactive lost 5.7 percent to $112.35.
 Other technology and internet companies also turned lower.
 Apple fell 2.4 percent to $203.48 and Google's parent company Alphabet shed 2.3 percent to $1,069.
 Amazon lost 2.3 percent to $1,714.

-OIL SKID: Benchmark U.S. crude lost 1.1 percent to $60 a barrel in New York.
+OIL SKID: Benchmark U.S. crude lost 0.8 percent to settle at $60.19 a barrel in New York.
 After peaking at $76.41 a barrel in early October, near a four-year high, U.S. crude has tumbled 21 percent to its lowest price since March.
 Brent crude, used to price international oils, has fared almost as badly.
-On Friday it declined 0.9 percent to $70.01 a barrel in London.
+On Friday it declined 0.7 percent to $70.20 a barrel in London.

 Energy companies have done far worse than the rest of the market over the last few months.
 Over the last 30 days, the S&P 500 index of energy companies has fallen 12.5 percent, while the broader S&P 500 is down 3.6 percent.

-Natural gas prices jumped 6.3 percent to $3.77 per 1,000 cubic feet.
+Natural gas prices jumped 5 percent to $3.72 per 1,000 cubic feet.
 That helped gas companies stem their losses.
+In other energy trading, heating oil was little changed at $2.17 a gallon and wholesale gasoline fell 1.4 percent to $1.62 a gallon.

 YELP OF PAIN: Online reviews company Yelp nosedived after it posted weak third-quarter revenue and its forecast for the fourth quarter also fell short of Wall Street's estimates.
 The company said part of the problem is an advertising model that is intended to encourage advertisers to try the site without signing a long-term contract.
 Yelp said that has made its results more sensitive to short-term problems.
 Its stock fell 27.8 percent to $31.42.